MorningLightMountain713/FluxVault/README.md

 The keeper will now connect to all agents and deliver any requested files!

+The way it does this is by using the `app-name` param and fetching the ip's of the nodes in question.
+As an alternative to this, you can specify the `--agent-ips` switch with a comma separated list of ips. eg --agent-ips 192.168.1.5,192.168.1.6

 By default the `keeper` will connect every 10 minutes.
 This is configurable.

 ### Global configuration options